 Another change which will improve upon the current design is the use of additional functionality.
 The current sensor module does not take full advantage of the features and utilities inherently provided by components of the design.
 One feature which can assist with debugging is the available status pins for the charge controller.
 These status pins include charging and power status.
 The status pins can be used with an LED or interface with the microcontroller to indicate when the system is supplied power and when the battery is being charged.
 Additionally, the low battery output status pin can be used to signal when the battery voltage is low.
-Thermistors can also be connected to the battery temperature monitor pin of the charge controller can be used to assist in programming and software debugging for the firmware and verification teams as well.
+Thermistors can also be connected to the battery temperature monitor pin of the charge controller in order to prevent the component from operating at high temperatures.
+Unused ports on the microcontroller can be used to assist in programming and software debugging for the firmware and verification teams as well.
 Additional sensors, such as GPS, will be researched more thoroughly and carefully considered based on the benefits provided.
 Furthermore, an I2C port can be implemented to prepare for the addition of new sensors.